DanB91/dcpu/dcpu-pp/README.md

 ## DCPU Pre-processor

 This app is a DCPU Assembly pre-processor.
-It parses the given input file(s).
-When run in a project dir, it considers all `.dasm` files in that directory to be part of the same project.
+It parses the given input file(s) and spits out either a single assembly source file or an AST.

 ### External references

-Any references to undefined labels are assumed to be defined in external files names `<labelname>.dasm`.
-The 'assembler' looks in a predefined path to resolve these files.
+Any references to undefined labels are assumed to be defined in external files names `$labelname.dasm`.
+The 'assembler' looks in predefined paths to resolve these files.
 It then simply includes the file contents into the output source file.
 This allows us to keep source files small and manageable.
 The filenames are expected to be all lower-case.